 Key Change Reason for Change The Council has accelerated and increased the programme to build new and upgrade existing water treatment plants.
 The Government provided stimulus funding, and we propose to use a majority of this funding to pay for priority water projects.
 The Council is proposing a new approach to supplying water to Brightwater, Eight- Eight Valley, and Wakefield The Waimea Water Network strategy sets out a new approach to provide safe water that complies with the Drinking Water Standards within the Government's timeframes, meets demand during summer months, and accommodates expected growth.
 The staged programme provides a flexible and robust solution to meet demand.
 Waimea Community Dam (WCD) project cost increases and delays On 22 February 2021, Waimea Water Limited (WWL) presented a revised cost estimate range of \$148 million to \$164 million to complete the Waimea Community Dam, with an expected cost of \$158.4 million (excluding provision for future hydropower).
 The estimate range takes account of the cost uncertainty associated with project risks, with key risks being the costs associated with any further Covid-19 related delays, and the scale of work required on unexposed geological features.
 A lot of work has been completed to date and the project is approximately 50% complete.
 This means WWL has a good understanding of these risks based on what they have experienced so far and how they have responded to unexpected geological conditions.
 Going forward, most of the work is above ground level, reducing the likelihood of further geological risks.
-The Council has decided to include a budget in the proposed LTP 2021 - 2031 that will provide for a total project cost of \$159 million.
+The cost estimate is based on the best information currently available and makes an allowance for the cost uncertainty associated with the project.
+However, there is still a risk that costs could be higher than the estimated range.
+The Council has decided to include a budget in the LTP 2021 - 2031 that will provide for a total project cost of \$159 million.
 This amount covers the expected cost of \$158.4 million and allows for necessary work to provide for a future hydro option.
 This reflects a total project budget increase of \$54.5 million since 2018.